+SECTION 1 Positions

-SECTION 1.
-Number.
-The officers of the Corporation shall be a President, a Secretary, a Treasurer, a Legal Counsel, a Senior Vice President, a Vice President of Religious Practices, a Vice President of Events, a Vice President of Volunteer Coordination, a Vice President of Community Services, a Vice President of Culture and Education, a Vice President of Media and Communications, the Joint Treasurer, the Spiritual Tour Director, and such other officers or assistant officers as shall be elected in accordance with Section 2 of this Article VIII.
-All of the offices of the Corporation shall, at all times, be held by separate individuals, and no one individual may hold more than one office of the Corporation.
-The general responsibilities of the officers shall be the maintenance, supervision, and operation of the Corporation’s properties, managing and executing the daily operations of the Corporation, regular coordination and monitoring of group entities of the Corporation, and such other activities as designated by the Board from time to time.
+The officers of the Corporation shall be a Chair person, a Vice chairperson, a Secretary, a Treasurer, a Vice President of Media and Communications, the Joint Treasurer, and such other officers or assistant officers as shall be elected in accordance with Section 2 of this Article V. All of the offices of the Corporation shall, at all times, be held by separate individuals, and no one individual may hold more than one office of the Corporation.
+In case of vacancy or resignation or in emergency, more than two positions can be held for less than six months.
+The general responsibilities of the KDUSA officers shall be long term planning, fund raising, financial planning, supervision of Divisions, Corporation’s real estate properties, managing and executing the daily operations of the Corporation.

-SECTION 2.
-Eligibility and Election of President, Senior Vice President, Secretary, and Treasurer.
-The President, the Senior Vice President, the Secretary, and the Treasurer of the Corporation (collectively, “Primary Executive Officers,” and singularly, a “Primary Executive Officer”) are selected by Board every year, and Officer at all times during their respective term in office, be an adult resident of the United States.
-The Primary Executive Officers can be re-appointed each year commencing on July 1 and ending on June 30 of all of the then current Trustees at the April, however, the first Primary Executive Officers shall be as set forth in Exhibit F hereto and may serve for an initial term.
+SECTION 2 Eligibility and Election of officers

+The chairperson, the Senior Vice chairperson, the Secretary, and the Treasurer of the Corporation (collectively, “Primary Executive Officers,” and singularly, a “Primary Executive Officer”) are selected by Board of trustees every year, and Officer at all times during their respective term in office, be an adult resident of the United States.
+The Primary Executive Officers can be re-appointed each year, however, the first Primary Executive Officers shall be as set forth in Exhibit F hereto and may serve for an initial term.
 The Primary Executive Officers shall hold office until their respective successors shall have been duly elected and shall have qualified, or until their death, resignation or removal in the manner provided in these Bylaws.
-In the event of death, resignation, incapacitation, or removal of a Primary Executive Officer in the manner provided in these Bylaws, the respective successor(s) shall be elected for the remainder of the term(s) at the Board Meeting immediately following the death, resignation, incapacitation or removal of the applicable predecessor(s).
+In the event of death, resignation, incapacitation, or removal of a Primary Executive Officer in the manner provided in these Bylaws, the respective successor(s) shall be elected for the remainder of the term(s) at the Board of trustees Meeting immediately following the death, resignation, incapacitation or removal of the applicable predecessor(s).

-SECTION 3.
-Eligibility and Election of other officers.
-The other officers of the Corporation, viz., the Vice President of Media and Communications, the Vice President of Religious Practices, the Vice President of Events, the Vice President of Volunteer Coordination, the Vice President of Community Services, the Vice President of Culture and Education, the Joint Treasurer, the Spiritual Tour Director, and any other officers of the Corporation (collectively, “National Executive Officers,” and singularly, a “ Executive Officer”) shall serve for term commencing on July 1 and ending on June 30.
-Each Executive Officer shall be selected by the Board.
-Each officer must be a lifetime member.
+SECTION 3 Eligibility and Election of other BOT officers

+The other officers of the Corporation, such as, the Vice chairperson of Media and Communications, the Vice chairperson of Religious Practices, the Vice chairperson of Events, the Vice chairperson of Volunteer Coordination, the Vice chairperson of Community Services, the Vice chairperson of Culture and Education, the Joint Treasurer, and any other officers of the Corporation (collectively, “corporate Executive Officers,” and singularly, a “ Executive Officer”) shall serve for term commencing on and ending on as defined in the KDUSA operation manual.
+Each Executive Officer shall be selected by the BOT.